Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Volume of a DNA base pair ~ 10^-27 m^3

 Please round or simplify whenever convenient.
+Please show your work and include units.

-3.a.
-Since DNA has only 4 bases, but English has 26 letters, you will somehow have to mapletters to bases.
+**2.a.** Since DNA has only 4 bases, but English has 26 letters, you will somehow have to map letters to bases.
 Briefly specify a simple encoding scheme for doing that.
-You *do not* have togive a letter to DNA mapping for all letters.
+You *do not* have to give a letter to DNA mapping for all letters.
 The first few will do the trick.
-(4 pts)

-3.b.
-Using your letter to DNA mapping, how many total base pairs of DNA would be needed tostore the archival contents of the salt mine; assume that the salt mine is completely packed withdocuments.
-(3 pts)
+**2.b.** Using your letter to DNA mapping, how many total base pairs of DNA would be needed to  store the archival contents of the salt mine; assume that the salt mine is completely packed withdocuments.

-3.c.
-What would be the physical volume of this DNA?
-(2 pts)
+**2.c.** What would be the physical volume of this DNA?

-3.d.
-Will the DNA fit into a thimble?
-(1 pt)        Yes / No
+**2.d.** Will the DNA fit into a thimble?
+Yes / No

-3.e.
-How expensive would it be to print this DNA (with cost ~1 cents/base) (2 pts)
+**2.e.**  How expensive would it be to print this DNA (with cost ~1 cents/base)

-3.f.
-Give two major advantages of using DNA as storage medium.
-(2 pts) (bullet points)
+**2.f.** Give two major advantages of using DNA as storage medium. (bullet points)

-3.g.
-Give two major disadvantages of using DNA as storage medium.
-(2 pts) (bullet points)
+**2.g.**  Give two major disadvantages of using DNA as storage medium. (bullet points)

-3.h.
-How would you maintain and replicate (copy) this library (2 pts) (bullet points)
+**2.h.** How would you maintain and replicate (copy) this library. (bullet points)

-3.i.
-Can information be stored in the DNA in a living organism as opposed to DNA stored in afrozen tube (-80 freezer).
+**2.i.** Can information be stored in the DNA in a living organism as opposed to DNA stored in afrozen tube (-80 freezer).
 If yes, what are one advantage and one disadvantage of using live cell storage?
-(2 pts)

 Helpful resources:[link1](https://www.nature.com/news/how-dna-could-store-all-the-world-s-data-1.20496), [link2](https://wyss.harvard.edu/taking-cells-out-to-the-movies-with-new-crispr-technology/)